-For outstanding leadership and service to Waldorf College, significant contributions to her church and community, and for upholding the ideals of the College.
+For outstanding leadership and service to Waldorf University, significant contributions to her church and community, and for upholding the ideals of the University.

 Dr. Paul D. Mork ‘52

-For his outstanding leadership, spiritual counsel, and warm friendship which have inspired the lives of those whom we has served as College President, parish pastor and community leader.
+For his outstanding leadership, spiritual counsel, and warm friendship which have inspired the lives of those whom we has served as University President, parish pastor and community leader.

 Dr. Clair Kloster ‘33

 For significant contributions to Christian Higher Education as educator and youth counselor and for outstanding service to church and community.

 Mr. Clemens Erdahl ‘37

 For outstanding achievement as a certified public accountant on an international level, contributions to church, community and country, and loyalty to Waldorf University.

 For outstanding achievement in Higher Education and Scientific Research and representing the ideals of Waldorf University.